 In the vast majority of states, examinees take the bar exam over two full days.
-In California Louisiana, South Carolina, and Palau the exam is three full days.
-(California will switch to a two-day test in July 2017.)
-In Delaware, Nevada, Ohio, and Texas the exam is administered over 2.5 days.
 If you graduate from a law school in Wisconsin, you will not need to take the Wisconsin bar exam due to "diploma privilege."

 The bar exam includes a multiple choice exam, essay portion, and, in some jurisdictions, skills training.

 The highest court in the state, e.g. the Supreme Court of Utah, determines the rules for who will be admitted to the bar.
 (In several jurisdictions the state legislature also has some authority to determine the rules.)
-Many states require students to graduate from law school prior to sitting for the bar exam, although 16 states and the District of Columbia 15 states permit students to sit for the exam prior to graduation.
+Many states require students to graduate from law school prior to sitting for the bar exam, although some states and the District of Columbia permit students to sit for the exam prior to graduation.
 The states that do not require a student to graduate from law school prior to sitting for the bar exam generally require a student to have completed most of their legal education prior to taking the bar exam.
 A very small minority of states (California, Virginia, Vermont, and Washington) do not require that a student attend law school at all.
 These states instead have other methods (i.e. four-year legal apprenticeships) in which a person can become eligible to sit for the bar exam.

 Approximately half of states half of the jurisdictions (29 states and the District of Columbia) allow graduates from foreign law schools to apply for admission to practice law in the state.
 Each state has specific requirements, but most of the states require that a graduate from a foreign law school take the bar exam or be admitted to practice in another U.S. jurisdiction.